basnaly/cs50python/project/README.md

 user must type password conformation.
 After registration finishes the app will add the new user to the sqlite3 database named articles.db of users consists of: user id, username and hash password of the user.

-After user registered or logged in in the app he can see greeting in the right upper corner.
-To do this, it get username from the database according to user id.
+After user registered or logged into the app he can see greeting in the right upper corner.
+To do this, I get the username from the database by user id.

-The app has 3 main fitures which can group
+The app has 3 main features which can be represented by options in the nav bar: Search history, Saved Articles, My tags.

+1.

 In this app I can search articles by keyword or phrase, save them to my local account and get back to them whenever i want.
 You also have history of your searches that you can clean and rerun again.